wzoustanford/angle/README.md

-# Angle

-OpenRL Reinforcement Learning repository
+# Angle.ac (a public benefit corporation)

-# 🕹️ Angle OpenRL: Deep Reinforcement Learning for Atari and Beyond
+# Angle MatrixRL: Deep RL for Atari and Beyond

-Welcome to **Angle OpenRL**, an open-source reinforcement learning framework built for fun, research, and serious performance.
+Welcome to **Angle MatrixRL**, an open-source reinforcement learning framework built for fun, research, and serious performance.
 This repo offers a clean, extensible, and reproducible codebase to train agents on **Atari**, **Retro**, and other classic environments using modern deep RL algorithms.

 Whether you're here to beat Breakout, train a Pac-Man prodigy, or prototype your own AI, you’re in the right place.

 ---

-## 🚀 Features
+## Features

 - 🧠 **State-of-the-art RL algorithms**: DQN, PPO, A2C, Rainbow, and more.
-- 🎮 **Multi-environment support**: Atari (ALE via Gymnasium), OpenAI Retro, and custom games.
+- 🎮 **Multi-environment support**: Atari (ALE via Gymnasium), economic data, custom games.
 - 🛠️ **Modular & extensible** design: Easily plug in new agents, models, and environments.
 - 📈 **Training dashboards** with TensorBoard and Weights & Biases integration.
 - ♻️ **Replay buffer**, frame stacking, action repeat, and other training tricks.